 - Another medical device company re-crafted their design process to include scenarios.
 The new approach cut their overall product development time in half, while dramatically increasing cross-team collaboration.

 We’ve seen these stories dozens of times.
-Learn how scenarios can have this type of affect within your organziation.
+Learn how scenarios can have this type of affect within your organization

-Know where scenarios can help you bring your design's key points to life
+- Use scenarios to bring your design's key points to life